 Geography: The District is located in a rural-suburban setting 34 miles southwest of Philadelphia, Pennsylvania, and 18 miles northwest of Wilmington, Delaware.
-Avon Grove covers 67 square miles and consists of five townships, namely New London (1714), London Grove (1723), London Britain (1725), Penn (created from Londonderry Township in 1817), and Franklin (1852), which were created and organized in that order.
-Avondale (1894) and West Grove (1893) are the two boroughs within London Grove Township.
+Avon Grove covers 67 square miles and consists of five townships and two boroughs; they include New London Township (1714), London Grove Township (1723), London Britain Township (1725), Penn Township (created from Londonderry Township in 1817), Franklin Township (1852), Avondale Borough (1894) and West Grove Borough (1893), which were created and organized in that order.
 Due to the closeness of the two boroughs (less than three miles in distance from each other), it was natural that the area became known as Avon Grove.

 Student Demographics: 75 percent Caucasian; 19.5 percent Hispanic; 2.5 percent African American; 1.9 percent Asian; and less than 1 percent both American Indian/Alaskan Native and multi-racial.

 Click on the image below to view current enrollment statistics.

 This report contains information about the 2017-2018 school year with regard to educational innovation and student achievement.
 Read about the progress on the facilities comprehensive plan, the advancements in curriculum and instruction, the strides with community engagement, and many other points of pride within the District.